-If you are looking for the site and ground investigation experts, you have come to just the right place!
+If you are looking for the ground and site investigation experts, you have come to just the right place!
 Our team of engineers, geologists and environmental scientists can undertake all aspects of ground investigation.

 Risks are assessed by comparing the findings of the Phase 1 and 2 investigations either with established benchmarks or site-specific values derived by quantitative risk assessment.